duncombe/netcdf-guidelines/README.md

     * point

 ##Creating data files
-* netCDF: point to
+* netCDF: NODC provides templates for the production of preservable, discoverable accessible and interoperable data.
-   - start with the [NODC templates](http://www.nodc.noaa.gov/data/formats/netcdf/v1.1/) page. *Since IOOS channels data to NODC we should reiterate NODC's hope that providers will see the benefits in structuring data to the template conventions.* Suggest not copying the entirety of that page, but paraphrase annd refer to it.
+Since IOOS channels data to NODC we reiterate NODC's hope that providers will see the benefits in structuring data to the template conventions.

+   - The NOAA National Oceanographic Data Center (NODC) has developed netCDF templates based on what are called "feature types" by Unidata and CF. These templates conform to Unidata's netCDF Attribute Convention for Dataset Discovery (ACDD) and netCDF Climate and Forecast (CF) conventions.
+Adding to these established conventions, NODC also provides several recommendations for both netCDF variables and attributes.
+These best practices capture NODC's experience in providing long-term preservation, scientific quality control, product development, and multiple data re-use beyond its original intent.
+These templates are intended as a service to our community of Data Producers, and are also being used internally at NODC in our own data development efforts.
+We hope the templates will serve as good starting points for Data Producers who wish to create preservable, discoverable, accessible, and interoperable data.
+It is important to note that these templates do not represent an attempt to create a new standard, and they are not absolutely required for archiving data at NODC.
+However, we do hope that you will see the benefits in structuring your data following these conventions and NODC stands ready to assist you in doing so.
+We have published Version 1.0 of these templates at: http://www.nodc.noaa.gov/data/formats/netcdf/ Please see that page for more information, including access to the templates, a decision tree, and real-world examples following the templates. -- [NODC NetCDF Templates page](http://www.nodc.noaa.gov/data/formats/netcdf/v1.1/) page.

-   * CF
+   * CF (Climate and Forecast)

    * ACDD
    * Community specific conventions (IOOS Gliders, OceanSITES, Argo) ( don't describe each just mention that another level of profiling or constraining the more general conventions is common.)
    * UGrid (Gridspec?)

 ##Publishing data files using Data Access Services